-A wooden church was built on or near this site soon after the 1725 decision to establish an official church here.
-John Wesley, the founder of Methodism, preached in the wooden building twice on April 24, 1737.
+A wooden church was built on or near this site soon after the 1725 decision.
+John Wesley, the founder of Methodism, preached in this wooden building twice on April 24, 1737.
 In 1754 a brick structure replaced the wooden one.
 The brick church burned in 1801.
 From that point, the chapel became known colloquially as Burnt Church.

 It took around 20 years to rebuild the chapel following the fire; the new sanctuary was completed sometime between 1819 and 1822.
 Sadly, in 1832 it was once again destroyed – either by fire or another devastating event – and this time, it was not rebuilt.
 Interestingly, although the church was reduced to ruins, families continued using its churchyard for their burials.

-A 1959 hurricane toppled much of the remaining ruins of the church, further eroding the structure.
-However, the two standing walls allow viewers to imagine how the chapel of ease appeared in its glory.
+A 1959 hurricane toppled much of the remaining ruins, further eroding the structure.
+However, the two standing walls allow viewers to imagine the chapel of ease as it appeared in its youth.
 The South Carolina National Heritage Corridor is currently helping to fund a restoration effort of the ruins, overseen by the Colleton County Historical and Preservation Society.

 Many prominent figures in South Carolina and Colleton County history are interred in the burial grounds at Pon-Pon.
-To learn of the legislators buried at here, the Political Graveyard website has an entry under Burnt Church Burial Ground.
+To learn more about the legislators buried here, the Political Graveyard has an entry under Burnt Church Burial Ground.
 The church and cemetery can be found at a place called Burnt Church Crossroads – off SC 64 just outside of Jacksonboro.

-The grounds of Pon Pon are temporarily closed to the public following damage caused by Hurricane Matthew, which swept through the state on October 8, 2017 (see below).
-The walls of the church still stand, but many trees and limbs toppled during the storm and others are in danger of falling.
-Please respect notices to stay away from the church and surrounding area due to safety concerns.
+The grounds of Pon Pon were temporarily closed to the public following damage caused by Hurricane Matthew, which swept through the state on October 8, 2017.
+The walls of the church still stand, but many trees and limbs toppled during the storm and others are in danger of falling (see below).

 The Pon-Pon Chapel of Ease is listed in the National Register: